A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Spatial discretization

-The closest point projection \eqref{eq:problem_formulation:minimal_distance_problem} of a point along the beam centerline to the solid surface requires a $\C{0}$-continuous normal field onto guarantee a unique solution.
-If the solid discretization is based on isogeometric solid elements with higher order continuity, then the surface normal field can be directly calculated from the kinematic description of the discretized surface.
+The closest point projection \eqref{eq:problem_formulation:minimal_distance_problem} of a point along the beam centerline to the surface requires a $\C{0}$-continuous normal field to guarantee a unique solution.
+If the structure discretization is based on isogeometric elements with higher order continuity, then the surface normal field can be directly calculated from the kinematic description of the discretized surface.
 The resulting surface normal field is at least $\C{0}$-continuous and a unique closest point projection can be guaranteed.
-If a standard $\C{0}$-continuous Lagrangian finite element interpolation is employed in the solid domain, the surface normal field obtained from the kinematic description of the discretized surface is not continuous.
+If a standard $\C{0}$-continuous Lagrangian finite element interpolation is employed, the surface normal field obtained from the kinematic description of the discretized surface is not continuous.
 This can result in an undefined closest point projection.
-However, the \btssc scheme presented in this work is also applicable to such discretizations.
-This is achieved by constructing a $\C{0}$-continuous normal field based on averaged nodal normal vectors, as is common in \sutsu problems, \cf \cite{Yang2005, Popp2009}.
+However, the \btssc schemes presented in this work is also applicable to such discretizations.
+This is achieved by constructing a $\C{0}$-continuous normal field based on averaged nodal normal vectors, as is common in \sutsu interaction problems, \cf \cite{Yang2005, Popp2009}.

 The main idea behind the construction of an averaged surface normal field is illustrated in \Cref{fig:discretization:averaged_normals}.
 An averaged nodal normal is defined at each surface node $\nodesurface$ as